todc/todc-bootstrap/CONTRIBUTING.md

 ## License

-By contributing your code, you agree to license your contribution under the terms of the MIT license: http://www.opensource.org/licenses/mit-license.php
+By contributing your code, you agree to license your contribution under the terms of the [MIT license](LICENSE)